 The original IQIPS standard was developed in conjunction with the Royal College of Physicians in 2012.
 To meet the requirement for regular review of accreditation standards it was reviewed last year in conjunction with the Clinical Advisory Group.
 Our main objectives were to remove duplication within the standard, increase the emphasis on audit and quality management and to align it more closely to international standards such as ISO 15189.
 The Clinical Advisory Group were determined that the updated standard should remain as close to the original and simple and clear as possible.
 It is now a generic document applicable to all of the Physiology disciplines, and may also be applicable to other areas of HealthCare in the future.

-The new Standard can be accessed via the UKAS website: https://www.ukas.com/wp-content/uploads/2020/12/FINAL-IQIPS-standard-2020.pdf
+The new IQIPS 2 (2020)6 Standard can be accessed via the UKAS website.

 How does this affect currently accredited services?